Challenges and Strategies of Prenatal Care in Deaf Pregnant Women from the Perspective of Iranian Midwives: A Qualitative Content Analysis

 Abstract

 Conclusion: As a key element in providing services to deaf pregnant women, midwives face a range of challenges.
-The current results can draw the attention of health managers to the challenges of midwives and other service providers.
+The current results can draw the attention of health managers to the challenges of midwives and other healthcare providers.
 Also, the strategies suggested by midwives can help managers to plan improved care provision to deaf pregnant women.

 Keywords